Calculating the Underused Housing Tax Payable

 Overview

-The Government of Canada has introduced an underused housing tax on the ownership of vacant or underused housing in Canada.
-The Underused Housing Tax Act (UHTA), which governs the underused housing tax, received royal assent on June 9, 2022.
-The underused housing tax took effect on January 1, 2022.
+The Government of Canada introduced an underused housing tax (UHT) on the ownership of vacant or underused housing in Canada.
+The Underused Housing Tax Act (UHTA), which governs the UHT, received royal assent on June 9, 2022.
+The UHT took effect on January 1, 2022.

 Reminder

-If you are an affected owner of a residential property on December 31 of a calendar year, you have to pay the underused housing tax for the residential property for the calendar year, unless your ownership of the residential property is exempt from the tax for the calendar year.
+If you are an affected owner of a residential property on December 31 of a calendar year, you have to file a return, Form UHT-2900, Underused Housing Tax Return and Election Form, for the residential property for the calendar year.
+You also have to pay the UHT for the residential property for the calendar year, unless your ownership of the residential property is exempt from the UHT for the calendar year.

-For an explanation of affected owner, owner and residential property, and to determine whether the underused housing tax applies to you, refer to Underused Housing Tax Notice UHTN1, Introduction to the Underused Housing Tax.
+For general information on the UHT, including an explanation of affected owner, excluded owner, owner, ownership in multiple capacities, and residential property, and to determine whether the UHT applies to you, refer to Underused Housing Tax Notice UHTN1, Introduction to the Underused Housing Tax.

-To help you determine if your ownership of a residential property is exempt from the underused housing tax for a calendar year, refer to the various Underused housing tax notices.
+To help you determine if your ownership of a residential property is exempt from the UHT for a calendar year, refer to the various Underused housing tax notices

 What is your ownership percentage